ATA Carnet's - A passport for goods

 When Carnets don’t suit?

-Whilst there an ATA Carnet is suitable for a vast range of items as seen above – there are situations in which it couldn’t be.
+Whilst there an ATA Carnet is suitable for a vast range of items (as seen above) – there are situations in which it wouldn’t be appropriate.

 - Goods for sale or hire